JamesNK/BookOfDotNetOSS/README.md

 # The Book of .NET OSS

-The Book of .NET OSS is a living resource to help answer common technical questions from .NET open source project owners and maintaners.
+The Book of .NET OSS is a living resource to help answer common technical questions from .NET open source project owners and maintainers.

-The goal of this website is to bring together the collective wisdom and best practices of open source project owners in one central place instead of being spread across GitHub, StackOverflow and Twitter discussions.
+The goal of this website is to bring together the wisdom and best practices spread across discussions in GitHub, StackOverflow and Twitter into one central place, and to distill it down to a set of common recommendations.
 We want to help the .NET community to produce high quality, stable .NET libraries for all developers.

 ## Table of Contents